Why The Heart for your child’s summer camp?

 7 Aspects that make The Heart great!

-Thanks to Katniss, archery’s popularity is back, but finding an archery range at home to practice your newly acquired hobby may be a little difficult.
+Archery is popular inside and out of camp, but finding an archery range at home to practice your newly acquired hobby can be a little difficult.
 Heart O’ the Hills has a full archery range, bows of every size and level, and instructors that are trained through USA Archery’s SafeSport.
 During the term, campers are encouraged to work toward earning medals and pins of the Camp Archery Association.

 Though some of our counselors may not have been campers themselves, they quickly learn the love of The Heart.
 Campers and counselors alike are comfortable being themselves at all times and experiencing touchstone moments filled with enthusiasm.
 Silliness to sing at the top of their lungs, courage to audition for a leadership position, and cheering loudly for their sisterhood all happen with the utmost enthusiasm.

 Once a Heart girl, always a Heart girl.
 Over the past 60+ years, Heart girl friendships have blossomed.
 The late nights, early mornings, outdoor playing and competing all reinforce friendships that will last forever.
 These are the kinds of friendships that are like the stickers in your socks.
 You know they’re always there and you just can’t shake them.